 When a corporation confers an economic benefit upon a shareholder, in his capacity as such, without an expectation of reimbursement, that economic benefit becomes a constructive dividend, taxable as such.
 See INTERNAL REVENUE SERVICE NATIONAL OFFICE FIELD SERVICE ADVICE MEMORANDUM FOR DISTRICT COUNSEL, Number 200011003 dated October 27, 1999; specifically Page 4, 3rd paragraph.

-A form of financial disbursement similar to dividends but is technically the term used by closed held business entities – S-Corporations, Partnerships, Limited Liability Companies, Trusts and Estates.
+Distributions are a form of financial disbursement similar to dividends but is technically the term used by closely held business entities such as S-Corporations, Partnerships, Limited Liability Companies, Trusts and Estates.

 It is important for the bookkeeper to track income taxes for the business and the owners.
 Tracking includes apprising management of current status and pending obligations.
 In addition, the bookkeeper must make sure the payments are made to the correct authority for the proper amount and assigned to the appropriate federal identification number.